ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

     * Output HTML, PDF, ePub, and more
     * Content reuse through includes
     * Conditional includes based on content type and tags
-* Multiple mature HTML themes that look beautiful on mobile and desktop
+* Multiple mature HTML themes that provide great user experience on mobile and desktop
 * Referencing across pages, documents, and projects
 * Index and Glossary support
 * Internationalization support